Azure-Samples/ms-identity-java-devicecodeflow/README.md

 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `src\main\java\DeviceCodeFlow` class
-1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `active-directory-java-deviceprofile` application copied from the Azure portal.
+1. Find the variable `CLIENT_ID` and replace the existing value with the application ID (clientId) that you recorded in earlier steps.

 ### Step 4: Run the sample